HomeArticlesGuideSEO Technical Checklist

 • Defer non-critical third-party scripts (analytics, chat widgets) until after page load

-• Audit and remove unused JavaScript — reduce parse and execution time
+• Audit and remove unused JavaScript to cut parse and execution time

-Monitor Core Web Vitals continuously, not just at launch.
-A third-party script update, a new ad placement, or a CMS plugin can degrade metrics without any change to your own code.
+Keep an eye on Core Web Vitals on an ongoing basis, not just at launch.
+A third-party script update, a new ad placement, or a CMS plugin can quietly degrade metrics without any change to your own code.

 Key Terms

-robots.txt — A plain-text file served at the root of a domain that instructs web crawlers which pages or sections to crawl or avoid, following the Robots Exclusion Standard.
+robots.txt: a plain-text file served at the root of a domain that tells web crawlers which pages or sections to crawl or avoid, following the Robots Exclusion Standard.

-Canonical URL — The preferred, authoritative URL for a page that may be accessible via multiple addresses.
-Specified via the rel=canonical link element to consolidate ranking signals.
+Canonical URL: the preferred, authoritative URL for a page that may be reachable via multiple addresses, specified via the rel=canonical link element to consolidate ranking signals.

-Structured Data — Machine-readable markup added to web pages using Schema.org vocabulary (typically via JSON-LD) to help search engines understand page content and unlock rich search result features.
+Structured Data: machine-readable markup added to web pages using Schema.org vocabulary (typically via JSON-LD) so search engines can understand page content and unlock rich search result features.

-LCP (Largest Contentful Paint) — A Core Web Vitals metric measuring the time from page navigation start until the largest visible content element (image or text block) finishes rendering.
-Should be under 2.5 seconds.
+LCP (Largest Contentful Paint): a Core Web Vitals metric measuring the time from page navigation start until the largest visible content element (image or text block) finishes rendering.
+Should stay under 2.5 seconds.

-CLS (Cumulative Layout Shift) — A Core Web Vitals metric measuring unexpected visual shifts of page content during load, expressed as a score from 0 to 1.
-Should be under 0.1.
+CLS (Cumulative Layout Shift): a Core Web Vitals metric measuring unexpected visual shifts of page content during load, expressed as a score from 0 to 1.
+Should stay under 0.1.

-Crawl Budget — The number of pages a search engine crawler will crawl on a given site within a defined time period, influenced by site health, site authority, and crawl rate settings.
+Crawl Budget: the number of pages a search engine crawler will crawl on a given site within a defined time period, shaped by site health, site authority, and crawl rate settings.

 Frequently Asked Questions